OpenSPP/documentation/_sources/howto/developer_guides/development_setup.md.txt

 Setting up a local OpenSPP environment can be accomplished through two distinct methodologies.

-## 1. Docker Odoo Setup Using Doodba
+## 1. OpenSPP Docker Setup Using Doodba

 This technique utilizes Docker, simplifying the installation of Odoo and its dependencies, with the added benefits offered by Doodba.